In This Volume

 2009-13-61, effective March 31, 2014 (B.C.
 Reg.
 148/2013); 2011-6-23 and 25; 2019-4-5.

-See also chapter 66 (Registration of Instruments) in this Manual for a summary of other statutory provisions that authorize the filing of certificates of pending litigation or other instruments having similar effect.
+See also chapter 67 (Registration of Instruments) for a summary of other statutory provisions that authorize the filing of certificates of pending litigation or other instruments having similar effect.

 See Di Castri, Registration of Title to Land, vol. 1, paras.
 117 and 319, and vol. 2, paras.
 651 to 664.